Zach Strief

-Zachary David Strief (born September 22, 1983) is an American football coach and former offensive tackle who is the offensive line coach for the Denver Broncos of the National Football League (NFL).
+Zachary David Strief (born September 22, 1983) is an American professional football coach and former offensive tackle who is the offensive run game coordinator and assistant head coach for the Denver Broncos of the National Football League (NFL).

-Strief played college football at Northwestern and was drafted by the New Orleans Saints in the seventh round of the 2006 NFL Draft.
+Strief played college football for the Northwestern Wildcats and was selected by the New Orleans Saints in the seventh round of the 2006 NFL draft.
 He played 12 seasons for the Saints.

-Playing career

-High school
+Early life

 A native of the Cincinnati suburb of Milford, Strief attended Milford High School and earned All-Midwest Region honors with the Eagles football team.
 Besides football he also earned varsity letters in basketball and track and field.
 He was also an honor student.
 In January 2009 Milford High announced to it would retire Strief's number 63 jersey (which he also wore in college), only the second jersey to be retired by Milford.

-College
+College career

 Strief attended Northwestern University in Evanston and redshirted his first year.
 By his junior season he became starting right tackle for Wildcats and started in 40 straight games under Mike Dunbar, who was the Wildcats' offensive coordinator.
 He earned consensus Second-team All-Big Ten honors twice and was named an All-American by the FWAA during his senior season, becoming the Wildcats' first offensive lineman to win national recognition since Chris Hinton.
-NFLDraftScout.com described him as a "hard worker who has no problems digesting a complicated playbook."
+NFLDraftScout.com described him as a "hard worker who has no problems digesting a complicated playbook".
 He graduated with a degree in communication studies and sociology in 2005.

-National Football League

-New Orleans Saints
+Professional career

-Strief was drafted by the New Orleans Saints in the seventh round of the 2006 NFL Draft.
+Strief was selected by the New Orleans Saints in the seventh round of the 2006 NFL draft with the 210th overall pick.
 After backing up Jon Stinchcomb for five years, in the 2011 season he became the team's starting right tackle with Stinchcomb's retirement and part of the Saints' offensive line that won the Madden Most Valuable Protectors Award as the best offensive line in the NFL.
 (He also shared in the same award as a backup in 2009.)

 Strief was a 2013 Pro Bowl alternate but was not selected to the game.

 Strief re-signed with the Saints on a five-year extension during free agency in 2014.
 This is the second time he re-signed in free agency.

 Strief was elected as the Saints' representative to the National Football League Players Association Board of Player Representatives for the 2014 season.
 He has also served as an offensive team captain since the 2012 season.

 In 2017, Strief suffered a knee injury in Week 1 against the Minnesota Vikings and missed the next two weeks.
 He returned in Week 4, only to re-injure the knee and was placed on injured reserve on October 3, 2017.

 On March 12, 2018, Strief announced his retirement from the NFL.